chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

 * **Computing tools** like Spark, AWS, and Hadoop
 * **Database tools** like SQL, MongoDB and Hive
 * **Machine learning (ML) libraries** like TensorFlow, Scikit-Learn, and Theano
-* **Data visualisation tools** like Tableau, Qlik, and Power BI.
+* **Data visualisation tools** like Tableau, Qlik, and Power BI
-* I also threw in Excel and Powerpoint for good measure.
+* I also threw in Excel and Powerpoint for good measure

 This list of tools is not exhaustive.
-I may expand it in future to update the results here.
+I may expand it in future and update the results here.

 Next, we plot the proportions of job listings that specifically mentioned the identified tools.
 The top five are effectively the most popular tools for general purpose programming (Python/R), databases (SQL) and distributed computing (Spark and Hadoop).